-Program Accomplishment Continue/Modify/Delete Program 4.3.1 - Assist in the development of affordable housing.
+Program Accomplishment Continue/Modify/Delete Continue to implement second dwelling unit regulations to provide increased opportunities for the development of affordable second units.
+Promote awareness of regulations which allow the construction of new second units consistent with City regulations through public information at the Community Development Department public counter, inclusion in the City's newsletter, Communiqué, press releases, City cable television channel, and utility bill inserts.
+Continue to require a verification and quantification procedure regarding rent and occupancy as a condition of the permit.
+Program 4.3.1 - Assist in the development of affordable housing.
 If necessary for the development of affordable housing projects, and when requested by the project sponsor, the City of Los Altos will consider assisting in securing funding for lowand moderate-income housing developments through one or more of the following actions: Appropriating a portion of the City's annual CDBG allocation for projects that serve the Los Altos community.
 Provide funding to participate in a multijurisdictional housing finance program (such as a Mortgage Revenue Bond or Mortgage Credit Certification Program).
 Applying for state and federal funding on behalf of a non-profit, under a specific program to construct affordable housing.
 Responsible Body: Community Development Department, City Council Funding Source: CDBG funds, State or Federal grant funds Timeframe: Ongoing Status: Continue No CDBG funds have been utilized on projects with affordable units during the planning period.
 Affordable housing units continue to be developed without this assistance through the City's inclusionary housing ordinance, where all projects over 10 units are required, and projects between 5 and 9 units may be required to provide 10% of total units at affordable levels.
 Continue